madiistvan/ml_ops/reports/README.md

 >
 > Answer:

----First, we developed a separate python file for predicting based on a pretrained model.
+--- First, we developed a separate python file for predicting based on a pretrained model.
 Secondly, with FastApi we created a web api that takes in one or multiple images and than predicts the dog breed for each image passed as an input.
 We created a docker file that when built runs the aforementioned web api.
 This docker docker image is built with the help of Cloud Build whenever new changes were added to dev or main branches and than with CLoud Run it is deployed and can be accessed with the following command:. ```curl -X POST https://dog-breed-identification-api-k3daan6qya-ew.a.run.app/predict -F "PATH_TO_YOUR_IMAGE"```

 Example response of the web api: ```[{"filename":"0a01f3b0c6d250c08785716c562e2d4d.jpg","probability":0.6926616430282593,"breed_idx":81,"breed":"norwich_terrier","status":"success","message":"Cute puppy detected"}]``` ---